UGentBiomath/COVID19-Model/data/README.md

 + `WIOD_shockdata.csv` contains estimated household and other demand shocks during an economic crisis.
 Retrieved from https://zenodo.figshare.com/articles/software/Production_networks_and_epidemic_spreading_How_to_restart_the_UK_economy_/12345527/1
 + `IHS_Markit_results_compact.csv` Criticality scores of IHS Markit analysts.
 The exact formulation of the question was as follows: “For each industry in WIOD 55, please rate whether each of its inputs are essential.
 We will present you with an industry X and ask you to rate each input Y. The key question is: Can production continue in industry X if input Y is not available for two months?”
 UK data, WIOD 55 classification.
 Retrieved from https://zenodo.figshare.com/articles/software/Production_networks_and_epidemic_spreading_How_to_restart_the_UK_economy_/12345527/1

+#### GIS

++ `NIS_name.csv` is a two way NIS-name table used for the function name2nis located in `src/models/utils.py`.
+It is a pandas dataframe with two columns: the first are the Belgian NIS codes, the second is the name corresponding to that NIS code.

++ `NIS_arrondissement.csv` : NIS-code of each arrondissement

++ `NIS_Province.csv` : NIS-code of each province

++ `arrondissements_per_province.csv` : province to which each arrondissement belongs

 #### Hospital data

 + `symptomOnsetHospitalization.xlsx` contains: 1) the date at which patients first reported having symptoms, 2) the data at which patients were hospitalized and 3) the age of the patient.
 Received from Ghent University hospital, contact: pascal.coorevits@uzgent.be .